dbpedia/tablist-extractor/README.md

 ### Requirements

+* The project requires python 3 and java 1.8 version.

-* The extractor is written in Python 3.6.
-All the requirements needed to run this project can be installed by executing the below line in the terminal.
+* The extractor is written in Python 3 and all the requirements needed to run this project can be installed by executing the below line in the terminal.
 	`pip3 install -r requirements.txt`

-* For GUI, PyQt5 is needed which can be downloaded and installed from this **[link](https://www.riverbankcomputing.com/software/pyqt/download5)**

 ### How to run tablist-extractor